cuhksz-nlp/ASA-WD/README.md

 This is the implementation of [Enhancing Aspect-level Sentiment Analysis with Word Dependencies](https://www.aclweb.org/anthology/2021.eacl-main.326/) at EACL 2021.

-You can e-mail Yuanhe Tian at if you have any questions.
+You can e-mail Yuanhe Tian at `yhtian@uw.edu` if you have any questions.

 ## Citation